technomancy/leiningen/doc/DEPLOY.md

 Getting your library into [Clojars](http://clojars.org) is fairly straightforward as is documented near the end of
 [the Leiningen tutorial](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md).
-However, deploying is not always that straightforward.
+However, deploying elsewhere is not always that straightforward.

 ## Private Repositories